Overview

 Text

-A container for some text content.
+A container for text content.

 <Text c="dimmed">Dimmed text</Text>